If you are new to blogging, you are probably wondering about self hosted WordPress vs. WordPress.com and how they are different.

 They then came to me with questions, so I asked them to log into their WordPress dashboards.

 WordPress dot com.

-It may sound harsh.
-But doing your homework upfront will save you a headache in the long run.
+Doing your homework upfront will save you a headache in the long run.

-What is Hosting?
+What is Self Hosting?

 A host is basically a computer somewhere on which your website lives.